How does ITV's Vanity Fair compare to the original novel by William Thackeray?

 “Being in co production with them meant that we could do more than we would ever have been able to do before, and one of the things we did was spend a week in a field outside Reading, re-staging the Battle of Waterloo,” Hughes says.
 “Which is completely mad.”

-Becky’s motto is that she must make sure tomorrow is better than today, and so she sets about ingratiating herself with naive stockbroker’s daughter Emmy and her family.
-Immediately she sets her sights on Amelia’s wealthy, absurd and very fat older brother Jos (David Fynn), who is back from making his fortune in India.

-With her new friend’s enthusiastic support she makes it her mission to charm him into marriage.
-This she does by a) pretending that he is very fascinating and interesting and handsome, and b) valiantly eating a spicy Indian curry.
-Jos is thoroughly hooked.

-But things come to a head at Vauxhall Pleasure Gardens.
-Amelia persuades her brother Jos and her snobbish fiancé George Osborne (Charlie Row) to take them all out for a romantic night on the town.
-Also along for the ride is George’s best friend, Captain William Dobbin (Johnny Flynn), who is secretly in love with Amelia.
-In the book we get a much fuller explanation of the schoolboy roots of the men’s friendship, looking back to when social outcast Dobbin saved George from a beating and defeated his bully in a fight – but in the TV version, this flashback is left out.
+George and Dobbin’s friendship: In the book we get a much fuller explanation of the schoolboy roots of the men’s friendship.
+The story jumps back to when social outcast Dobbin saved George from a beating and defeated his bully in a fight – but in the TV version, this flashback is left out.

-At Vauxhall Becky hopes to get her proposal.
-But nervous Jos gets absolutely wasted and makes a fool of himself singing songs and dancing, and has to be carted home when the night ends in disaster.
-Alarmed by the low social status of Becky as a potential sister-in-law, George ridicules Jos for his choice of bride and scares him off entirely.

-Knowing her battle for Jos Sedley’s heart is lost (because of meddling George!), Becky must now accept her defeat and leave the house in Russell Square to take up her position as a governess for the MP Sir Pitt Crawley (Martin Clunes) at a dreary mansion in Hampshire.
-He’s not exactly ideal boss material: Becky is alarmed to find that the grubby man who picks her up and drives her coach is her new employer himself, and he shows himself to be crass and tight-fisted.